Greg Ham: Lawsuit and plagiarism accusation

 Larrikin Records bought the rights to the 1930s children's song "Kookaburra" in 1990 for $6,100.
-In 2009, music publisher Larrikin Music, then headed by Norman Lurie (now retired), sued Men at Work and their record label EMI for plagiarism, alleging that the flute riff copied the 1934 nursery rhyme "Kookaburra", to which they owned the publishing rights.
-The Federal Court of Australia ruled that "Down Under" did infringe the copyright of "Kookaburra" and awarded Larrikin 5% of the song's royalties backdated to 2002.
+In 2009, music publisher Larrikin Music, then headed by Norman Lurie, sued Men at Work and their record label EMI for plagiarism, alleging that the flute riff copied the 1934 nursery rhyme "Kookaburra", to which they owned the publishing rights.
+The Federal Court of Australia ruled that "Down Under" did infringe the copyright of "Kookaburra" and awarded Larrikin 5% of the song's mechanical royalties backdated to 2002.
 Several appeals by EMI and Men at Work were unsuccessful.
 In an interview with The Age newspaper, Ham said he was deeply affected by the judgment and felt it tarnished his reputation, saying: "I'm terribly disappointed that that's the way I'm going to be remembered—for copying something."

 Later career

-Ham played brass and keyboard with the R&B band Relax with Max, with frontman Max Vella, girlfriend Linda "Toots" Wostry, on saxophone, James Black on keyboard, David Adam and Ross Hannaford on guitar and John James "JJ" Hackett on drums.
+Ham played brass and keyboard with the R&B band Relax with Max, with frontman Max Vella, girlfriend Linda "Toots" Wostry on saxophone, James Black on keyboard, David Adam and Ross Hannaford on guitar and John James "JJ" Hackett on drums.
 Relax with Max played at the Metropol in Fitzroy and on ABC's television comedy While You're Down There and at the Falls Creek music festival.
 They supported Australian artists including Kylie Minogue and American soul singers James Brown and Bo Diddley.
 Ham also performed regularly with jazz ensemble Miss Dorothy and His Fools in Love.
 Later in life, Ham taught guitar at Carlton North Primary School and assessed music students for the Victorian Certificate of Education (VCE).

 Death

 Ham was found dead on 19 April 2012 at his home in Carlton North, Melbourne.
 Several newspapers listed the cause as a heart attack.
-Friends of Ham had told newspapers that he had a long battle with heroin addiction, which had escalated after the Kookaburra trial.
-It is known that he was depressed and suffering anxiety over the copyright lawsuit filed against him and the members of Men at Work for the alleged similarities between "Kookaburra" and the flute riff in "Down Under".
+Friends of Ham had told newspapers that he had a long battle with heroin addiction, which had escalated after the "Kookaburra" trial.
+It is known that he was depressed and suffering anxiety over the "Kookaburra" copyright lawsuit.

 Ham's private funeral was held at the Fitzroy Town Hall in Melbourne on 2 May 2012.
 He was survived by his two children.
 Colin Hay remembered Ham as “a great, great friend and a great guy” who was a "very inspired and instinctive" musician."